What is a hysterectomy?

 - Avoid heavy lifting

 - Get some light exercise.
-Taking short walks every day will improve your circulation and help you regain your strength.
+Taking short walks daily will improve your circulation and help you regain strength.

 - Avoid vaginal intercourse